-How Can I Help My Partner Feel Baby Kick?
+How to Help Your Partner Feel Baby Kick

 Hirschi suggests light massage, music or drinking ice water to help wake baby up and trigger some kicks.
 But don’t get discouraged if your partner keeps missing out on the movement; getting it down right away is almost an art, and it requires a lot of patience.
 “Sooner or later, the movements will also become visible to others from the outside, and baby will provide you both with some entertaining moments,” Hirschi says.

 Once you feel baby squirming on a regular basis, it’s also a good time to start recording kick counts.
 “Fetal movements are a great indication of fetal health, so doing a daily kick count after 28 weeks can be a reassuring sign baby is healthy,” Hirschi explains.
-Pick a time each day to track how long it takes to feel 10 movements—the baby should move 10 times or more in under two hours.
-If you notice any major deviations, give your OB a ring and let them know.
+Pick a time each day to track how long it takes to feel 10 movements—it should be less than two hours.
+If you notice any major deviations, give your ob-gyn a ring and let them know.